 (4) We will also consider your age and whether it affects your ability to be tested.
 If your impairment(s) is not amenable to formal testing because of your age, we will consider all information in your case record that helps us decide whether you are disabled.
 We will consider other generally acceptable methods consistent with the prevailing state of medical knowledge and clinical practice that will help us evaluate the existence and severity of your impairment(s).

 (b) Correcting chronological age of premature infants.
-We generally use chronological age (that is, a child's age based on birth date) when we decide whether, or the extent to which, a physical or mental impairment or combination of impairments causes functional limitations.
-However, if you were born prematurely, we may consider you to be younger than your chronological age.
-When we evaluate the development or linear growth of a child born prematurely, we may use a “corrected” chronological age; that is, the chronological age adjusted by a period of gestational prematurity.
+We generally use chronological age (a child's age based on birth date) when we decide whether, or the extent to which, a physical or mental impairment or combination of impairments causes functional limitations.
+However, if you were born prematurely, we may consider you younger than your chronological age when we evaluate your development.
+We may use a “corrected” chronological age (CCA); that is, your chronological age adjusted by a period of gestational prematurity.
 We consider an infant born at less than 37 weeks' gestation to be born prematurely.

-(3) Notwithstanding the provisions in paragraph (b)(1) of this section, we will not compute a corrected chronological age if the medical evidence shows that your treating source or other medical source has already taken your prematurity into consideration in his or her assessment of your development.
-Also, we will not compute a corrected chronological age when we find you disabled using the examples of functional equivalence based on low birth weight in § 416.926a(m)(6) or (7).
+(3) Notwithstanding the provisions in paragraph (b)(1) of this section, we will not compute a CCA if the medical evidence shows that your treating source or other medical source has already taken your prematurity into consideration in his or her assessment of your development.
+We will not compute a CCA when we find you disabled under listing 100.04 of the Listing of Impairments.